sacaaa/digital-signature-based-rsa/README.md

 # digital-signature-based-rsa

-Simple digital signature based on RSA using Python.
+Digital signature based on RSA using Python and simple mathematical algorithms.

 ## Usage